Advertisement

 As the owner of the health centre building, Sun Peaks Mountain Resort Municipality ended its lease with the previous operator of the clinic, Supporting Team Excellence with Patients Society (STEPS) in July, citing operational challenges including reduced hours, long wait times, lack of locums and limited access to urgent care.

-What is the timeline for getting the health centre back in operation?
+What is the timeline for getting the health centre reopened?

 What is a request for proposals?